 Information for agencies

-In our role to help public authorities assess, handle and report on public interest disclosures, the NSW Ombudsman provides guidelines, model internal reporting policies, fact sheets, training, e-learning, e-news as well as assistance for nominated disclosures officers and public officials.
+In our role to help public authorities assess, handle and report on public interest disclosures, we provide guidelines, model internal reporting policies, fact sheets, training, e-learning, e-news as well as assistance for nominated disclosures officers and public officials.

 From 1 January 2012, all public authorities are required to collect and report certain information in relation to their handling of public interest disclosures.
 This information has to be reported directly to our office every six months and included in the organisation's annual report.

 The PID online reporting tool allows the registered users of public authorities to provide their six monthly reports to our office securely and view the reports they have previously provided.
 Public authorities can email the PID Unit at firstname.lastname@example.org to nominate or change their registered user or if they experience difficulties using the PID online reporting tool.

 We have also developed the following resources to assist public authorities meet their reporting obligations:

 - Guideline C2: Reporting to the NSW Ombudsman provides advice on what information to report

 - PID online reporting tool: User manual is a step-by-step guide to using the PID online reporting tool